ML4BM-Lab/GraphEmb/RMSD_comp/README.md

-Notes of calculating the pairwise RMSD for subsampling.
+Notes on the calculation of the pairwise RMSD for subsampling.
 ======
 # General notes